OriginalDaemon/datacat/docs/metric-types.md

   "value": 0.025,
   "metadata": {
     "buckets": [
-      {"le": 0.0167, "count": 650},
+      { "le": 0.0167, "count": 650 },
-      {"le": 0.0333, "count": 920},
+      { "le": 0.0333, "count": 920 },
-      {"le": 0.05, "count": 990},
+      { "le": 0.05, "count": 990 },
-      {"le": 0.1, "count": 998},
+      { "le": 0.1, "count": 998 },
-      {"le": 10.0, "count": 1000}
+      { "le": 10.0, "count": 1000 }
     ],
     "sum": 25.5,
     "count": 1000
   }
 }
 ```

 Analysis: 65% of frames at 60+ FPS, 92% at 30+ FPS

-**Implementation:** Datacat uses daemon-side histogram aggregation with configurable buckets.
+**Implementation:** DataCat uses daemon-side histogram aggregation with configurable buckets.
 Samples are accumulated into buckets, and only bucket counts are sent to the server.
 This provides ~100-1000x storage and network efficiency compared to storing individual samples.
 See [Histogram Buckets Documentation](histogram-buckets.md) for details.

 ---